-- 1. Covered services for a listed transplant will be limited to a maximum for all expenses associated with the transplant.
+- 1. Covered Services for a Transplant will be limited to a maximum for all expenses associated with the transplant.
 See the Schedule of Benefits for benefit levels or additional limits. - 2.
 The acquisition cost for the organ or bone marrow is not covered.